fabulous-dev/Fabulous.Avalonia/src/Fabulous.Avalonia.ItemsRepeater/README.md

 ### How to use
 - Add the `Fabulous.Avalonia.ItemsRepeater` package to your project.
-- Open `Fabulous.Aavalonia` at the top of the file where you declare your Fabulous program (eg. Program.stateful).
+- Open `Fabulous.Avalonia` at the top of the file where you declare your Fabulous program (eg. Program.stateful).

 ```fsharp
 open Fabulous.Aavalonia